Coronavirus: guidance for staff and students

 Whether you have a mental illness yourself or are caring for someone else who has; whether you are a healthcare professional, or you simply want to know for yourself - there are facts, information and advice on a wide range of subjects right here, at your fingertips.

-Gamcare takes a non-judgemental approach on gambling and works to develop strategies that will: improve the understanding of the social impact of gambling, promote a responsible approach to gambling, address the needs of those adversely affected by a gambling dependency.
+Gamcare takes a non-judgmental approach on gambling and works to develop strategies that will: improve the understanding of the social impact of gambling, promote a responsible approach to gambling, address the needs of those adversely affected by a gambling dependency.

 an organisation for people whose lives are affected by Bipolar.
 Services include: Support groups, information and publications, Support Line.